Oskar-Ciebien/Theory_Of_Algorithms_Project/README.md

 3. Open a command prompt or terminal on that cloned folder.
 4. Run jupyter lab by running the following command `jupyter lab`.
 5. A browser window should open with the Jupyter Lab.

+> **If jupyter lab will not open automatically in your default web browser.** Please copy and paste the localhost address that has been given to you in your command prompt.

 6. Feel free to open any of the notebooks from the left side panel.

 <br>